 2.12 Article 13 – Capital Gains

 In general, when a taxpayer has owned immoveable property and sells it at a profit i.e. receives a capital gain, the Contracting State where the property is situated is the country that has the taxing rights.
 When moveable assets are sold or transferred and the seller makes a profit, this capital gain is generally only taxed in the seller’s country of residence.
-In contradistinction with the above, the majority of Finland’s treaties contain a provision that when a taxpayer sells (transfers, alienates, conveys) the shares of a housing-company apartment, the capital gain may be taxed in the country of residence of the housing company.
+In contradistinction with the above, the majority of Finland’s contain a provision that when a taxpayer sells (transfers, alienates, conveys) the shares of a housing-company apartment, the capital gain, if any, may be taxed in the country of residence of the housing company.
 For example, article 13, section 2 of the Nordic Convention on Income and Capital (the Nordic tax treaty) lays down this provision.
 Taxes on capital gains are assessed as provided in the national rules on capital-gains tax of the Contracting State where the immoveable property is situated.

-The Finland–Germany treaty allows for taxation of capital gains (the appreciation of value up to the time when the taxpayer moves away from the apartment, to live in another location) in the country of residence of the housing company, if the taxpayer receiving the gain has lived for at least 5 years in that country.
+The Finland–Germany treaty allows for taxation of capital gains (the appreciation of value up to the time when the taxpayer moves to live in another location) in the country of residence of the company, if the taxpayer receiving the gain has lived for at least 5 years in that country.
 The Finland–Netherlands treaty and the Nordic Convention on Income and Capital also lay down provisions to the same effect.
 In spite of the provision found in the tax treaty, Finland does not levy tax on a non-resident taxpayer on such a gain because under § 10 of the act on income taxation, the gain is not from a Finnish source.
 In the reverse case, Sweden would have the right to tax the capital gain by virtue of its national law, and Finland would apply the credit method in order to relieve double taxation.

 As noted above in 2.10 Articles 10 and 11 – Dividends and interest, when a company distributes a refund of capital to its shareholders, it is taxed under Finnish tax rules as dividends are taxed.
 By derogation from the above rule, and subject to a number of preconditions set out in the act, when a distribution of retained earnings (= unrestricted equity) is carried out to company shareholders, it is seen as a transfer of property subject to capital-gains tax.
 If there is a refund of capital, effected in such a way that the Finnish tax authorities apply the Finnish legal provisions on capital-gains taxation on it, the treaty article to apply on such income is article 13 – capital gains.